 Remark 8.1.
-Group theoretically gropes are related to the commutator series (or derived series) of the fundamental group because a grope displays its attaching circle as a com-
+Group theoretically gropes are related to the commutator series (or derived series) of the fundamental group because a grope displays its attaching circle as a commutator in the first stage, then as a commutator of commutators and then a commutator of commutators of commutators and so on.